PRACTICAL POINTERS

 1) Promote the idea that research should focus on premature death.

-2) Give the “compression of morbidity” (a shortening the period of poor health before death) a research status equivalent to that now given to the prolongation of life.
+research status equivalent to that now given to the prolongation of life.
 “It is not death that is the enemy, but a painful, impaired, and unhealthy life before death.”

 3) Persuade clinicians that helping a patient have a peaceful death is as important an ideal as averting death.
 The two ideals should be given equal value: physicians ought to be as anxious to avoid a poor death and to extend life.
 Since we all die, the preservation of life should not be understood as necessarily a higher ideal than a peaceful death.
 Palliative care should be aimed at all of us, not just the patients whom medicine cannot save.